Skip to main content

 Manage Twitter account resources

 Typically, each type of data has only two or three specific fields (for example, Twitter data includes three fields: Twitter link, Username, and Password).
 However, to support as many scenarios as possible, the software currently allows you to enter up to 10 data fields for each resource type.
-Each field corresponds to a column in the Resource Management interface shown above.
+After configuring the columns for each resource, you can import data into the app from an Excel file.
+The Excel file should have 10 columns corresponding to the 10 data fields for each resource.

 Configuration interface for each resource type

-After configuring the columns for each resource, you can import data into the software from an Excel file.
+After configuring the columns for each resource, you can import data into the app from an Excel file.
 The Excel file should have 10 columns corresponding to the 10 data fields for each resource.
 You can view a sample file here.
-Please note: you must keep the column names in the Excel file unchanged so the software can import data in the correct order: Column_1, Column_2, Column_3, Column_4, Column_5, Column_6, Column_7, Column_8, Column_9, Column_10.
+Please note: you must keep the column names in the Excel file unchanged so the software can import data in the correct order: COLUMN_1, COLUMN_2, COLUMN_3, COLUMN_4, COLUMN_5, COLUMN_6, COLUMN_7, COLUMN_8, COLUMN_9, COLUMN_10.